Tod Goldberg: Career

 His next novel, Gangster Nation, released in 2017, continued the story of Sal Cupertine/Rabbi David Cohen, picking up two years after Gangsterland's conclusion.
 The book received glowing reviews in Kirkus, Publishers Weekly, Booklist, Mystery Scene Magazine, the Orange County Register, and numerous other outlets.
 Both novels were optioned by Caryn Mandabach Productions and later by Amazon Studios.The Low Desert: Gangster Stories, a "Gangster Universe" anthology, introduces new characters and revisits those from Gangsterland and Gangster Nation.
 It received a starred and boxed review in Publishers Weekly, a starred review in Kirkus, a rave review in the Los Angeles Times, was named a top 10 book of Spring by Publishers Weekly, a top 20 book of winter by USA Today, and a most anticipated book of the year by CrimeReads.

+In September 2023, his novel Gangsters Don't Die, the concluding volume in the Gangsterland trilogy, was released.
+It was named a Southwest Book of the Year, an Amazon Best Book of the Year, and a CrimeReads Notable Book of The Year, among many other honors.

+In fall 2024, Eight Very Bad Nights, a collection of Hanukkah Noir that he edited, was released by Soho Press, and included stories by him, his brother Lee Goldberg, and authors Ivy Pochoda, David Ulin, Gabino Iglesias, James D.F.
+Hannah, Nikki Dolson, Jim Ruland, Stephanie Leder, J.r.
+Angella, and Liska Jacobs.
+In March 2025, the International Thriller Writers announced that Leder's story was a finalist for the Best Short Story Thriller Award and was selected for Best American Mystery & Suspense.
+Goldberg was also selected for Best American Mystery & Suspense for his story "A Dog's Year" from the anthology The Killing Rain.
+Previously, Goldberg was selected for the 2022 edition of Best American Mystery & Suspense for his story "A Career Spent Disappointing People" (retitled "The Royal Californian" in The Low Desert).
+Goldberg also received Distinguished Story recognition in Best American Mysteries 2009 for his story "Mitzvah" from Las Vegas Noir and in Best American Mystery & Suspense 2024 for his story "Paladin" from Playing Games, edited by Lawrence Block.
+His next book, "Only Way Out," will be released by Thomas & Mercer in fall of 2025.

 In addition to his fiction, Goldberg has served as a book and cultural critic for several weekly newspapers in Las Vegas, including the Mercury, CityLife, and The Weekly, earning five Nevada Press Association Awards.
 He has also written for USA Today, the Los Angeles Times, and the Los Angeles Review of Books, among many others.